furkandetseli/furkandetseli/README.md

 ### 🎯 Current Focus
 - 🔭 Working on JavaScript, CSS3, HTML5, and Python projects
-- 🌱 Currently learning C#
+- 🌱 Currently learning Java
 - 💻 Developing REST APIs and integrating new features into web applications

 ## 🛠️ Tech Stack